DinDin

 Lim Cheol (born November 20, 1991), better known by his stage name DinDin, is a South Korean rapper, singer, actor, comedian, producer, television personality and radio personality.
 He made his debut in the entertainment world in 2013 when he appeared as a contestant on Show me the Money 2.
 Since then, he has released numerous non-album singles, contributed to quite a few television drama soundtracks, and continued to make appearances on various reality programs, including Dunia: Into a New World (2018) and Yo~!
 Welcome to Korea!
 (2019) and has been a cast member of the variety show 2 Days & 1 Night Season 4 since 2019.
 In June 2023, Dindin has signed an exclusive contract with Superbell Company.

 Philanthropy

-On February 8, 2023, Dindin donated 10 million won to help in the 2023 Turkey–Syria earthquake through Korean Red Cross.
+On February 8, 2023, Dindin donated 10 million won to help in the 2023 Turkey–Syria earthquakes through Korean Red Cross.
 On December 31, Dindin donated 10 million won to the Korean Red Cross to support young adults preparing for independence.